Skip to Content

 Visit Richmond

-richmond, outside of vancouver city, bc is known for its authentic and very good asian food like these chinese dumplings
+Richmond, outside of vancouver city, bc is known for its authentic and very good asian food like these chinese dumplings

 Richmond is not listed as a destination in most guidebooks.
 But we find incredibly interesting and fun.
 Roughly 25% of Richmond’s residents hail from Asia, so it’s really easy to find authentic (and cheap) Hong Kong and Shanghai-style food.
 We think it’s the best Chinese food in Canada.